 - Ratio of ordinary profit to sales

 - Ratio of business income to total capital employed

 (2) Cash flow

 In preparation for medium- and long-term growth in demand for natural gas in addition to the constantly required capital investments for business continuation including maintenance of manufacturing and supply facilities, companies in some cases conduct new investments in LNG terminals and large natural gas pipelines.
 While the certainty of investment recovery based on demand forecast is thought to be high, the amount being invested in each project is large and a considerable financial burden is expected.
-Efforts to improve the ability to generate cash flow are therefore important.
+In addition, companies are strengthening the color of integrated energy businesses.
+They are also increasing their investments in non-gas businesses, such as strengthening their renewable energy businesses and fostering overseas businesses with growth potential, and are emphasizing efforts to improve their cash flow generation capabilities.

 Key financial indicators:

+- EBITDA

-- EBITDA - Cash flow from operating activities
+- Cash flow from operating activities

-■ Ratio of interest-bearing debt to EBITDA
+- Ratio of interest-bearing debt to EBITDA

 (3) Safety

 The gas supply business has comparatively large capital expenditure requirements and a long period of investment recovery, which tends to mean a large amount of interest-bearing debt.
 While the industry enjoys a stable income base and ease of external financing, it is vital to maintain a financial base that can withstand natural disasters or sudden changes in demand, even during a temporary increase in investment.

 Key financial indicators:

 - Shareholders' equity

 - Equity ratio

 - Debt equity ratio

+Because of the possibility of human or mechanical error as well as other factors in the information herein, JCR makes no representation or warranty, express or implied, as to accuracy, results, adequacy, timeliness, completeness or merchantability, or fitness for any particular purpose, with respect to any such information, and is not responsible for any errors or omissions, or for results obtained from the use of such information.
+Under no circumstances will JCR be liable for any special, indirect, incidental or consequential damages of any kind caused by the use of any such information, including but not limited to, lost opportunity or lost money, whether in contract, tort, strict liability or otherwise, and whether such damages are foreseeable or unforeseeable.
+Information herein is statements of opinion, and not statements of fact as to credit risk decisions or recommendations regarding decisions to purchase, sell or hold any securities such as individual bonds or commercial paper.
+JCR retains all rights pertaining to this document.
+Any reproduction, adaptation, alteration, etc. of this document, is prohibited, whether or not wholly or partly, without prior consent of JCR.
 Japan Credit Rating Agency, Ltd.

-Jiji Press Building, 5-15-8 Ginza, Chuo-ku, Tokyo 104-0061, Japan Tel. +81 3 3544 7013, Fax. +81 3 3544 7026 Information herein has been obtained by JCR from the issuers and other sources believed to be accurate and reliable.
-However, because of the possibility of human or mechanical error as well as other factors, JCR makes no representation or warranty, express or implied, as to accuracy, results, adequacy, timeliness, completeness or merchantability, or fitness for any particular purpose, with respect to any such information, and is not responsible for any errors or omissions, or for results obtained from the use of such information.
-Under no circumstances will JCR be liable for any special, indirect, incidental or consequential damages of any kind caused by the use of any such information, including but not limited to, lost opportunity or lost money, whether in contract, tort, strict liability or otherwise, and whether such damages are foreseeable or unforeseeable.
-JCR's ratings and credit assessments are statements of coffinancial obligations assumed by the issuers or financial products, and not statements of opinion regarding any risk other than credit risk, such as market liquidity risk or price fluctuation risk.
-JCR's ratings and credit assessments are statements of opinion, and not statements of price fluctuation risk.
-JCR's ratings and credit assessments are statements of principle and the price fluctuation of the price f JCR is registered as a "Nationally Recognized Statistical Rating Organization" with the U.S. Securities and Exchange Commission with respect to the following four classes.
-(1) Financial institutions, brokers and dealers, (2) Insurance Companies, (3) Corporate Issuers, (4) Issuers of government securities, municipal securities and foreign government securities.
-Copyright © Japan Credit Rating Agency, Ltd. All rights reserved.